StephenDev0/StikDebug-Guide/pairing_file.md

 3. Connect your secondary device to your computer via cable.
 If a prompt appears, tap "trust" and type in your passcode.
 4. Unlock your device, open iDevicePair, and select your device in the drop-down menu.
 5. Ensure your device is unlocked and opened to the home screen, then select "generate".
 When a prompt appears on your device, tap "trust".
 Your pairing file should appear.
-6. Ensure your device is still open to the home screen, then scroll down to the SideStore section and select "install".
+6. Ensure your device is still open to the home screen, then scroll down to the StikDebug section and select "install".
 The word "success" should appear in green.

 ### macOS